-The Headteacher is responsible for ensuring PSHRE is taught consistently across the school and for managing requests with regards to the parental right to withdraw from non-statutory Sex Education.
+The Headteacher is responsible for ensuring PSHE is taught consistently across the school and for managing requests with regards to the parental right to withdraw from non-statutory Sex Education.

-The PSHRE lead is responsible for leading and managing the subject.
-Teachers are responsible for delivering PSHRE.
+The PSHE lead is responsible for leading and managing the subject.
+Teachers are responsible for delivering PSHE.

-Pupils are expected to fully engage with PSHRE provision and treat other with respect.

-Working with outside agencies and visiting speakers
+Pupils are expected to fully engage with PSHE provision and treat other with respect.
+6. Working with outside agencies and visiting speakers

-We welcome opportunities to invite speakers and trusted outside agencies to support the delivery of PSHRE.
+We welcome opportunities to invite speakers and trusted outside agencies to support the delivery of PSHE.
 All visitors are subject to the vetting and sharing protocols established by the school.

-Monitoring, evaluation, and training
+7. Monitoring, evaluation and training

-PSHRE provision will be monitored and evaluated by the PSHRE lead, SLT and Governors in line with the monitoring cycle agreed by the school.
-The PSHRE policy will be reviewed annually.

-To ensure staff are confident to deliver all aspects of the PSHRE curriculum, access to online, in school, local and national training will be made available and in accordance with the school's CPD programme for staff development
+- PSHE provision will be monitored and evaluated by the PSHE lead, SLT and Governors in line with the monitoring cycle agreed by the school.
+The PSHE policy will be reviewed annually. - To ensure staff are confident to deliver all aspects of the PSHE curriculum, access to online, in school, local and national training will be made available and in accordance with the school's CPD programme for staff development provision.
+We understand that parents and carers may wish to approach the school to access help with concerns they may have about their child, and receive trusted information on where they can go to obtain further support.

-Working with parents
+8. Working with parents

 It is vital that parents and carers know what is being taught and how to support their child/children.
-The PSHRE curriculum overview is published on the school website along with the PSHRE policy and Sex education policy.
-We have an opendoor policy for any parents/carers who wish to find out more about our PSHRE provision.
-We understand that parents and carers may wish to approach the school to access help with concerns they may have about their child and receive trusted information on where they can go to obtain further support.
+The PSHE curriculum overview is published on the school website along with the PSHE policy, Relationships policy and Sex education policy.
+We have an open-door policy for any parents/carers who wish to find out more about our PSHE

-Our PSHRE policy and PSHRE curriculum overview can be found on the school website.
-We welcome and encourage parents and carers to make an appointment with the class teacher or the Headteacher to discuss any aspect of the PSHRE curriculum or to raise any concerns they may have regarding this vital area of education.
+Our PSHE policy and PSHE curriculum overview can be found on the school website.
+We welcome and encourage parents and carers to make an appointment with the class teacher or the headteacher to discuss any aspect of the PSHE curriculum or to raise any concerns they may have regarding this vital area of education.

-Parents and carers are only entitled to withdraw their child from designated non-statutory Sex Education lessons (please see the Sex education policy for further details) and there is no right to withdraw from PSHRE, which includes statutory Relationships Education and Health Education.
-We highly recommend all students receive the full PSHRE curriculum.
+Parents and carers are only entitled to withdraw their child from designated nonstatutory Sex Education lessons (please see the Sex education policy for further details) and there is no right to withdraw from PSHE which includes statutory Relationships Education and Health Education.
+We highly recommend all students receive the full PSHE curriculum.